 It’s most often found in industrial and commercial settings.
 Yet, some homeowners find its shock-absorbency beneficial in playrooms, kitchens, and bathrooms.

-Although easy to clean after spills, rubber that is worn or not well-sealed can retain the color of natural and artificial coloring.
+Although easy to clean after spills, rubber that is worn or not well-sealed can retain natural and artificial coloring.
 Think wine, tomato sauce, and spinach smoothies.

-White carpeted floors can contribute to a soft, cozy, elegant style.
-But they generally aren’t the ideal choice for busy households or those with pets.
+White carpeted floors can contribute to a soft, cozy, elegant style, but they generally aren’t ideal for busy households or those with pets.

 Carpet is without question the warmest material to have underfoot.
 The trick is keeping it clean and looking fresh over the years.

-The best way to retain the value and comfort of carpeted floors is to have them professionally cleaned once a year.
+The best way to retain carpeted floors’ value and comfort is to have them professionally cleaned once a year.
 Homeowners with children and/or pets often increase that to twice a year.